radioation/SGDK_Scrolling/ParallaxPy/README.md

 some obvious things that could be improved:

 * Check input values for invalid combinations
-* Handle odd numbers for repeatting pattern
+* Handle odd numbers for repeating pattern
 * Blend pixels at edges of warp pattern (or sample images instead of using OpenCV's warp)
 * Generate code with user configurable scrolling step sizes